qosdil/tt-fraudsters-suspender/README.md

 AWS does not seem to provide a tool for us to truncate a Cognito user pool.
 So, you can use this command to clean up your test Cognito user pool in case you want to start over from fresh.

 > WARNING: make sure that you do not put the user pool of a real or production system in the `/.env` file.

+Before running the command, you need to add the IAM permissions of `ListUsers` and `AdminDeleteUser` againts the targeted user pool.

 Command example:
 ```